 Renewing a passport from outside SA is a long and tedious process.
-Check the validity of your passport and make sure there is at least 3 years left, else apply for a new passport.
-Information about applying for a new passport from Germany can be found here.
+Check the validity of your Passport and make sure there are at least 2 years left, else apply for a new passport.

 Accounts